Module 3 - Trouble Shooting Performance and Implementing a Standard Operating Environment

 Content accumulates on a Satellite Server and the on-disk size of content appears to constantly grow.
 When an administrator deletes a Content View or disables a Repository that disk is not immediately reclaimed.
 This content is called Orphaned Pulp Content.

-In the last scenario you pruned many content views, there is likely orphaned content on the Satellite Server that needs to be removed.
+In the last scenario, you pruned many content views, there is likely orphaned content on the Satellite Server that needs to be removed.

 View the Cronjob on the Satellite: